England | Scotland | Wales | Northern Ireland | Ireland

 Regular review of patients' chronic medical conditions is advised from the outset and during any acute deterioration.
 Once stable, the regular review is less frequent as explained below.

-Please go to the Vaccinations & Immunisation page for further information.
+Please go to the Vaccinations & Immunisations page for further information

-Child development checks are organised by the Health Visitors, who will advise when the checks are due.
+Child development checks are organised by the Health Visitors.
+Please contact the Health Visiting Team at Alton Community Hospital, telephone 01420 88336 who will advise when the checks are due and the days and times of the Baby Clinics.

-We offer a variety of minor surgical procedures, including removal of small skin lumps and joint injections.
+Minor Surgery Services - We offer a variety of minor surgical procedures, including removal of small skin lumps and joint injections

 The national recall system is for all women aged between 25 and 65 years; you will be sent a reminder from them when your smear is due.
 This is currently every 3 years from age 25 to 50, and every 5 years from age 50 to 65.

-Your results will be sent to you within 4 weeks, directly from the laboratory if they are normal.
-Should your test result require action before your next routine smear recall, the practice will write to you.
+Your results will be sent to you within approximately 4 weeks, directly from the laboratory if they are normal.
+Should your test result require action before your next routine smear recall, the practice will write to you

 Hearing Aid Battery Replacement Service